2009 Arizona State Sun Devils football team: California

 Both teams were 2-2 in the conference.
 The Bears fumbled in their first possession, but scored in the second possession on a Kevin Riley pass to Jahvid Best for 11 yards for a touchdown.
 Another touchdown pass, from Riley to Marvin Jones, gave Cal a 14-0 lead in the first quarter.
-For the Sun Devils, Samson Szakacsy completed a pass to Jovon Williams (3 yards) and Danny Sullivan passed to Kyle Williams (80 yards) for touchdowns to tie the game in the second quarter.
+For the Sun Devils, Samson Szakacsy, in his first collegiate snap, completed a touchdown pass to Jovon Williams (3 yards) and Danny Sullivan passed to Kyle Williams (80 yards) for touchdowns to tie the game in the second quarter.
 Then Giorgio Tavecchio kicked a 25-yard field goal for Cal before the half.

 In the third quarter, Giorgio Tavecchio kicked a 51-yard field goal to increase Cal's lead to 6.
 But Arizona State answered in the fourth quarter with a Cameron Marshall rush touchdown for 6 yards.
 Giorgio Tavecchio missed a 39-yard field goal with 5:46 left in the game, but kicked a 24-yard field goal to win the game.